Coastal Texas I

 Freeport Forts

-Fort Velasco (1832) was located on the north-side of the mouth of the Brazos River, at the old town of Velasco.
+Fort Velasco (1832) was located on the north side of the mouth of the Brazos River, at the old town of Velasco.
 It was originally a Mexican work to prevent entry of new American colonists and to protect the Mexican customs house built the previous year.
 It was abandoned after it was attacked by Texan forces under John Austin in June 1832.
-Rebuilt by Texan forces in 1836.
+Rebuilt as a (four-gun ?) seacoast battery by Texan forces in May 1836 to protect the temporary capital of the Republic of Texas.
+Probably destroyed in the October 1837 hurricane.
+Partially rebuilt in 1843 as a nine-gun battery, but abandoned before completion.
 Rebuilt again by Confederate forces in 1863-1864 as a six-gun battery.

 Confederate two-gun earthwork Fort Quintana was directly opposite across the river mouth.
 Further upstream was CSA Brazos Dam Battery, built by slave labor during the Civil War.